 The other option to change up the Low Carb Mexican Cookies is to decrease or increase the amount of heat by the type of chile pepper spice you use.
 I used a teaspoon of medium-hot, smoky ancho powder within the batter and then dusted the cookies with a hot, smoky chipotle powder.

-A non-smokey, but still hot pepper powder for the dusting would be serrano, gong bao, aji, etc.
+A non-smoky, but still hot pepper powder for the dusting would be serrano, gong bao, aji, etc.

-Most of these spices or spice blends can be found at my online store, or you can purchase many of them at any specialty spice store (or the local grocery store).
+Most of these spices or spice blends can be found online at HeathGlen, or you can purchase many of them at any specialty spice store (or the local grocery store).

 - 3 Tbsp Truvia adjust according to your favorite sugar or sugar substitute

-- 1 tsp medium hot chile spice I used smokey Ancho
+- 1 tsp medium hot chile spice I used smoky Ancho

 - 6 Tbsp unsalted butter slightly melted